Dweller-in-Darkness: Fictional character biography

 The Dweller-in-Darkness is a demon allegedly sired by Cthulhu, from the dimension Everinnye, like the demon Nightmare.
-The Dweller became shunned by his people for following "The Way of the Shamblu".
+The Dweller was shunned by his people for following "The Way of the Shamblu".
 Like Nightmare, the Dweller feeds on the fear of living beings; fear both increases his powers and keeps him alive.

 In the universe which existed before the current reality, the Dweller caused a fracture in the M'Kraan Crystal in order to bring about the destruction of the universe and absorb the fear this would cause in every being that existed.
-Just before the crystal shattered, however, the Phoenix Force telepathically reached out to the minds of all life and united them in peace, foiling the Dweller's scheme.
+Just before the crystal shattered, the Phoenix Force telepathically reached out to the minds of all life and united them in peace, foiling the Dweller's scheme.
 As the universe came to an end, the current Marvel Universe was born.

-In this new universe, when he first came to Earth, the Dweller-in-Darkness fed upon the fears created by the war between the humans of Atlantis and the Deviants of Lemuria.
-The Atlantean sorceress Zhered-Na discovered the existence of the Dweller and banished him with the help of Agamotto and the Atlantean god Valka.
-When Atlantis sank, the Dweller absorbed the fear of the inhabitants and used it to create D'Spayre and ordered him to kill Zhered-Na in revenge.
-D'Spayre manipulated a tribesman to kill Zhered-Na and Zhered-Na's student, Dakimh the Enchanter would battle D'Spayre over the next millennia, while D'Spayre tried to generate enough fear on Earth to free his creator.
-During this time the Dweller would create other beings with a similar purpose, including the demoness Spite.
-D'Spayre would remain his most powerful creation though.
+In this new universe, when he first came to Earth, the Dweller-in-Darkness feeds upon the fears created by the war between the humans of Atlantis and the Deviants of Lemuria.
+The Atlantean sorceress Zhered-Na discovers the existence of the Dweller and banishes him with the help of Agamotto and the Atlantean god Valka.
+When Atlantis sinks, the Dweller absorbs the fear of the inhabitants, creates D'Spayre, and orders him to kill Zhered-Na in revenge.
+D'Spayre manipulates a tribesman to kill Zhered-Na.
+Zhered-Na's student, Dakimh the Enchanter, battles D'Spayre over the next millennia, while D'Spayre attempts to generate enough fear on Earth to free his creator.

-In the 20th century, the Dweller appeared in the dreams of many humans and told them that they would gain eternal life if they died.
-These humans would then kill themselves but turn into Shade Thralls, powerful creatures who served the Dweller, but were vulnerable to light.
-His plan was stopped by the gods Thor and Hercules who fought the Shade Thralls and destroyed them.
+In the 20th century, the Dweller appears in the dreams of many humans and told them that they will gain eternal life if they die.
+These humans kill themselves, but are transformed into Shade Thralls, powerful creatures who serve the Dweller and are vulnerable to light.
+His plan is stopped by the gods Thor and Hercules, who destroy the Shade Thralls.
 He also inspired Zoltan Drago to become the first Mister Fear.